mclearc/colinmclear.net/content/research.md

 If you&rsquo;re interested in a draft of any of the following please [email me](mailto:mclear@unl.edu).

--   Kant on Rational Agency (book manuscript)
+-   Reason&rsquo;s Order: Kant on Rational Agency (book manuscript)
--   &ldquo;Actuality and intuition&rdquo;
+-   Kant on Time and Receptivity
--   &ldquo;Reflection and reasoning&rdquo;
+-   Kant on Reason and Nature
--   &ldquo;The unity of reflection&rdquo;
--   &ldquo;Definition and essence in the _Metaphysical Foundations of Natural Science_&rdquo;
+-   Hegel on the subjectivity of Kant&rsquo;s idealism

-## Upcoming Conferences & Presentations {#upcoming-conferences-and-presentations}
+## Upcoming Conferences &amp; Presentations {#upcoming-conferences-and-presentations}

+-   June 2022. &ldquo;Kant on Control &amp; Rationality.”
+Keynote speaker, Graduate Conference on Freedom, Action, and Control: Conceptions of Rational Agency in Kant and the European Enlightenment; University of Bucharest (online).
+-   May 2022. _Reason’s Order: Kant on the Conditions of Rational Agency_.
+Book workshop, University of Toronto.
--   October 2021. &ldquo;TBA.&rdquo; Colloquium, Department of Philosophy, University of Wisconsin--Madison.
+-   October 2021. &ldquo;Self-Consciousness &amp; Rationality.&rdquo; Colloquium, Department of Philosophy, University of Wisconsin--Madison.
--   October 2021. &ldquo;Self-Consciousness & Rationality.&rdquo; Kantian Rationality Lab,
+-   October 2021. &ldquo;Self-Consciousness &amp; Rationality.&rdquo; Kantian Rationality Lab,
     Kaliningrad.
--   May 2021. &ldquo;Self-Consciousness & Rationality.&rdquo; Conference on Kant on the Self, Princeton University.
+-   May 2021. &ldquo;Self-Consciousness &amp; Rationality.&rdquo; Conference on Kant on the Self, Princeton University.
 -   February 2020. &ldquo;On Pure Intuition and Actuality.&rdquo; _Central division of the American
     Philosophical Association_, Chicago IL.
 -   December 2019. &ldquo;Rationality: What Difference Does It Make?&rdquo; Boston Area Kant Colloquium, Boston, MA.